-Study Out of Residence: Previously Approved Courses
+Study Out of Residence and Cross-Registered Courses: Previously Approved Courses

-Students must receive approval from the Undergraduate Office before they may count any courses taken abroad towards their concentration, including previously approved courses.
-Click here for more information about how to study out of residence as a Psychology concentrator, including required deadlines and procedures.
+Students must receive approval from the Undergraduate Office before they may count any courses taken abroad or cross-registered at other Harvard or local schools towards their concentration, including previously approved courses.
+The maximum number of courses that can be counted from study abroad, or via cross-registration, is two.

-Please note that this list only represents the courses that have been reviewed and approved for previous students, and are provided to give you a sense of what students in Psychology have taken.
+Please note that the list below only represents the courses that have been reviewed and approved for previous students, and are provided to give you a sense of what students in Psychology have taken.
 We are happy to review courses from any programs that offer psychology or related field coursework to see if credit can be granted.

 ARGENTINA